iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   chatbotAvatar="/img/chatbotAvatar.jpeg"
 />
 <br />
-So it seems we can surmise that sharks and octopuses have separate evolutionary paths that are older than dinosaurs, and that's all that GPT-4 thinks is important *no matter where it's mentioned in the conversation.*
+So it seems we can surmise that sharks and octopuses have separate evolutionary paths that are older than dinosaurs, and that's all that GPT-4 thinks is important, *no matter where it's mentioned in the conversation.*

 ## Does this mean GPT-4 can't generate a realistic debate between these two?

-Here's the twist: it totally can.
+Here's the twist: It totally can.
 GPT-4 is completely capable of generating this conversation.
 I gave it this prompt:

 > A shark and an octopus are arguing over which one of them evolved from dinosaurs.
 Can you generate a script where they take turns arguing, and each speaks at least 5 times?